 GAS CONC PORT

 GAS1 100% 1

-GAS2 100% 2
+GAS2 1000000 m 2

 EDIT EXIT

-GAS GAS1 GAS2 EDIT GAS CONC GAS1 100% GAS2 100% EDIT

 On the top line, GAS refers to the gas name (user defined), CONC refers to the concentration of that gas in the cylinder (CGC), and PORT identifies the physical port that gas is connected to.
-Note that more than one gas can be assigned to the same port, in the case of a multicomponent cylinder.

 Use the up/down arrow keys to scroll through the list of gases.
 Up to 20 gases can be defined.
 Even though there are only 5 physical gas ports (standard), multiple gases can be assigned to the same physical gas port, in the case of a multi-component gas cylinder.
+Note that due to space limitations on the screen, gas concentration units are designated with an "m" for PPM, and "b" for PPB units